danswart/ryb-book/115-customers-value.Rmd

 <br>

-## **Considerations**
+## **Other Considerations**

 **Market Dynamics**

 The choice between these strategies will depend on the nature of the market and personality of the owner.
 In rapidly changing industries with emerging technologies, a product-driven approach may be necessary to produce the innovatation needed to create new markets.
-In more mature markets, a <span class="darkgreen">'Listen, then Provide'</span> approach is likely to be more effective.
+In more mature markets, a <span class="f4 darkgreen">'Listen, then Provide'</span> approach is likely to be more effective.
 <br>

 **Customer-Centric**

-<span class="darkgreen">'Listen, then Provide'</span> strategies place strong emphasis on customer-centric behavior from everyone in the company.
+<span class="f4 darkgreen">'Listen, then Provide'</span> strategies place strong emphasis on customer-centric behavior from everyone in the company.
 This translates to stronger customer loyalty and long-term success.
 <br>

-**Hybrid Approaches**
+## **Hybrid Approach**

 This is a VERY strong strategy.
-It adopts a system whereby you always look into the future issues of your customers.
+You can anticipate future needs your customers might face as well as their current ones.
 Buggywhip makers had strong, loyal customers...until the automobile came along.
 Carburetor manufacturers year after year made better and better carburetors.
 They had many happy customers.
 Then came the fuel injector.
-They did not include the future in their customer service plans.
+They did not include the future in their customer service plans and the market disappeared.

+A hybrid approach is a way to be ahead of the game for your customers.

-For example, they may use a <span class="darkgreen">'Listen, then Provide'</span> approach to identify current needs and apply a <span class="darkgreen"> 'Make, then Sell'</span> approach to anticipate and create innovative solutions that solve customer problems of the future.
+For example, you may use a <span class="f4 darkgreen">'Listen, then Provide'</span> approach to identify current needs and apply a <span class="f4 darkgreen"> 'Make, then Sell'</span> approach to anticipate and create innovative solutions that solve customer problems of the future.
 No customer ever asked for a transistor, photocopy machine, electric car, or desktop publishing software.
 Suppliers looking to the future understood the potential for such items to improve the material well-being of consumers.

-Ultimately, the success of either strategy depends on the ability to provide value to customers.
+Ultimately, the success of either strategy depends on your ability to provide value to customers.
 In practice, companies often need to strike a balance between these two approaches, especially in competitive and evolving markets.
 Continuous feedback loops with customers and a willingness to change are crucial for long-term success.

 ## The Small Business

-Small business owners, unlike startups seeking external investors, often face different considerations when choosing between <span class="darkgreen"> 'Make, then Sell'</span> and <span class="darkgreen">'Listen, then Provide'</span> strategies.
+Small business owners, unlike startups seeking external investors, often face different considerations when choosing between <span class="f4 darkgreen"> 'Make, then Sell'</span> and <span class="f4 darkgreen">'Listen, then Provide'</span> strategies.
 Here are some key factors small business owners should consider:
 <br>

 **Existing Customer Base**

 Small companies may already have an established customer base.
 Understanding the preferences, needs, and desires of these existing customers is crucial.
-A <span class="darkgreen">'Listen, then Provide'</span> approach creates loyal customers and the ability to expand (or discontinue) offerings based on their input.
+A <span class="f4 darkgreen">'Listen, then Provide'</span> approach creates loyal customers and the ability to expand (or discontinue) offerings based on their input.
 <br>

 **Resource Constraints**

 Small companies typically have limited resources, including financial resources and manpower.
 They must consider the resources needed for product development, marketing, and operations for a successful product-driven approach.
-A <span class="darkgreen">'Listen, then Provide'</span> approach is more cost-effective initially, and in the long run.
+A <span class="f4 darkgreen">'Listen, then Provide'</span> approach is more cost-effective initially, and in the long run.
 <br>